Cheapest Way to Ship Subscription Boxes

 Frequently Asked Questions

 Most successful subscription boxes build shipping into the subscription price rather than listing it separately.
 A $35/month box that includes shipping feels like a better value than a $25 box plus $10 shipping, even though the total is the same.
 This approach also simplifies your billing and reduces cart abandonment from unexpected shipping costs.
+Just make sure the shipping you bake into the price reflects discounted commercial rates, because the difference between retail and below-commercial pricing on every box is the difference between a healthy margin and a shrinking one.

 Design your standard packaging around your most fragile product variant.
 Use custom inserts, dividers, or molded pulp trays to hold items in fixed positions.
 This way, every box ships safely regardless of that month's contents.
 The upfront cost of custom inserts is quickly offset by reduced damage claims and happier subscribers.